rulecoconuts/three_way_merge_api_go/README.md

 ### Skip the hassle and run all components at once

-The following command will install the necessary packages for the API and experimentation tool, assuming that npm and Go have been installed.
+The following command will install the necessary packages for the API and experimentation tool before running them, assuming that npm and Go have been installed.

 ```shell
 bash run_all.sh